-We’ve spoken to celebrity hair stylist and VS Sassoon hair expert Michael Brown for an insight into what has been happening in the US, Europe and the catwalk and what we can expect to be flaunting in our own warmer weather.
+We’ve spoken to celebrity hair stylist and beauty guru Michael Brown for an insight into what has been happening in the US, Europe and the catwalk and what we can expect to be flaunting in our own warmer weather.

 Michael who works regularly with Jesinta Campbell and Nikki Phillips told us that this summer we should “expect to see a return to nature with lots of texture, movement and having fun with colour”.

 Read more below to find out what will be trending throughout the season and the celebrity hairstyles we’ve been loving such as:

 While blondes and coppers are a great add-in to an existing colour, and are classic summer colours, this season hair in all hues of rose are set to take over the darker colours of winter.
 Celebrities such as Kim Kardashian, Lucy Hale and Katy Perry have already given shades varying from rose gold to pastels a whirl.

 So, whether you’ve been thinking about making the change for years or have recently seen the celebrities opting for pink tones, this is your chance.
 The look can be as bold or subtle as you like, so go ahead and get colouring!